DCotterill/halixia-hugo/content/ma/benefits-of-mbsr-2126.md

 layout: static
 ---

-Read about the benefits of MBSR
+Read about Mindfulness Based Stress Reduction (MBSR)

 Read more about incorporating regular mindfulness practices into your daily life to reduce stress, increase self-awareness, and enhance overall well-being.